 ~ Douglas Sloan, Professor Emeritus, Columbia University ~

-AHousatonic Valley Waldorf School, a private school in Newtown, Connecticut, your child’s Waldorf education can begin with parent-child classes and continue through our preschool program, elementary school, and middle school.
-We offer extended care, summer camp, after-school enrichment programs, and lectures, workshops, and community events for families in Newtown, Bethel, Danbury, and surrounding areas.
+At Housatonic Valley Waldorf School, a private and independent day school in Newtown, Connecticut, your child’s Waldorf education can begin with parent-child classes and continue through our mixed-age preschool and kindergarten program, elementary school, and middle school.
+In addition to our growing curriculum, we also offer extended care, day summer camp, after-school enrichment programs, and lectures, workshops, and community events for families in Newtown, Bethel, Danbury, CT and surrounding areas.

 We are dedicated to academic excellence and offer a challenging classical education that prepares students for the most demanding high schools and colleges.
 We also recognize that education is more than the simple acquisition of information: it is an artistic process.
 Unlike the top-down approach that permeates so much of education today, we don’t focus on future test scores, building a curriculum backward from those desired results.
 The Waldorf pedagogy is grounded in a deep understanding of, and respect for, human development and all of our programs are designed to strengthen students’ minds, bodies, and souls from the ground up, allowing them to properly build the skills and capacities they need to excel.
 Through Waldorf education, children embark on a lifelong voyage of discovery — of the world and of themselves.

 Our early childhood programs teach early literacy and social skills through non-academic means and with an emphasis on free play, storytelling, practical work, artistic practice, and plenty of time in nature.
 In the elementary grades and middle school, physical movement and the arts are critical tools for academic instruction as well as student inspiration.
 While our teachers engage in regular and comprehensive assessments of their students, our classes are taught without tests and without grades.
 Homework is limited and does not begin in earnest until the later elementary grades.

 Waldorf education fosters the ability to think with clarity, to feel with compassion, and to initiate change with confidence.